-The 'Grey's Anatomy' Spinoff Is Coming & It Sounds Hotter Than Ever
+A 'Grey's Anatomy' Spinoff Is Coming Soon & It's Going To Be Hotter Than Ever

 The world of Shondaland is a busy one, and it doesn't look like it's losing energy anytime soon.
 Although Scandal is ending later this year, Grey's Anatomy and How to Get Away with Murder remain solid powerhouses on the ABC schedule.
 Shonda Rhimes, the monarch of the network's epic TGIT lineup, also has a long-awaited Grey's Anatomy spinoff in store that will debut on March 22.
 Aside from the fact that the featured occupation of these new characters is firefighting, we know very little about the series, including its title.
 However, this certainly isn't stopping fans from anticipating the show and coming up with punny nicknames for the hot firefighters.
 Would recycling the name McSteamy be too easy?